chuchuroth/chuchuroth.github.io/_posts/2025-08-08-What is needed to be a Robotic Engineer.md

+---
+layout: post
+title:  "What is needed to be a Robotic Engineer"
+date:   2025-08-08
+categories: jekyll update
+---

 That's a fantastic goal!
 Robotics is a challenging but incredibly rewarding field.
 Here's a breakdown of online resources to help you on your journey, focusing on a well-rounded approach:

 **Foundational Knowledge (Essential for Robotics):**